fotistsakiris/Ideej-k-fkjsdfio/README.md

 ### DONE! fix bug: favorite (in ProductsDetailScreen) snaps back to false if you go back to ProductsOverviewScreen and forth to ProductsDetailScreen.
 ### DONE! fix bug: in cartScreen the order of the products changes when you change the amount of the second...
 ### DONE! change back commented code in firebase, ...Navigator and actions/orders to need token and get AuthScreen... find 'testing'
+### DONE!
+Fix bug: Load all products when from favoritesScreen,
+### user clicks to go to DetailesScreen> Other wise the app can not find wich of the availabelProducts to show.
 ### refresh the token so the user doesn't get automatic logged out after 1 hour.
 ### Authentication with roles: diferent signups/logins for admis and users + hide admin button in users sidedrawer
 ### Add an alert with the categoryIds in the EditProductScreen